Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Extensions to Other Domains

 Similarly, if we scale down the height and radius of $C$ by a factor of $2$, and translate it appropriately, we can place this re-scaled cylinder completely within the lens, $L$.
 Since this changes the volume of the cylinder by a factor of $2^{-m}$, which depends only on $m$, this establishes the desired lower bound. \end{proof}

-Given this relation between the width and volume of the lens, analogously to the work in Section~\ref{sec:dist}, we can compute both short and long range estimates of the distance, and then combine them into a hybrid estimate.
-The error in the hybrid estimate is given by the following theorem.

-\begin{theorem} Let $r=n^\alpha$ for a constant $0 < \alpha < 1/m$.
+Given this relation between the width and volume of the lens, analogously to the work in Section~\ref{sec:dist} , we can compute both short and long range estimates of the distance, and then combine them into a hybrid estimate.
+The error in the hybrid estimate is given by the following theorem. \begin{theorem} Let $r=n^\alpha$ for a constant $0 < \alpha < 1/m$.
 For all pairs $u, v$ where $v$ is deep, define $\dhat(u,v)$ be the hybrid estimate of the distance.
 Then with high probability, $\dhat$ is an upper bound on the Euclidean distance $\|u-v\|$ with error

 for some dimension-dependent constant $C_m$. \end{theorem}

 We omit the details of the proof except to comment that it closely follows the steps in Section~\ref{sec:dist}.